stanulilic/stanleyulili.com-old/_posts/2020-03-26-node-modules-import-and-use-functions-from-another-file.md

 ---
 header:
   teaser: /assets/images/posts/node-featured-image/featured-image.jpg
 feature_image: /assets/images/posts/node-featured-image/featured-image.jpg
 featured_image_alt: featured-image
 categories:
   - node
 tags:
   - node.js
   - javascript
 excerpt: In this tutorial, you will learn how to create Node.js modules.
-You will learn how to include functions defined in one file and use them in another file.
+You will also learn how to include functions defined in one file and use them in another file.
-title: "Node.js Modules: Learn how to Import and use Functions from Another File"
+title: "Node.js Modules: Import and use Functions from Another File"
 toc: true
 ---